HMS Majestic (1895): Operational history

 Majestic was laid down at the Portsmouth Dockyard in February 1894.
-She was launched on 31 January 1895, after which fitting-out work commenced.
-She was commissioned into the Royal Navy less than a year later, in December 1895, serving with the Channel Squadron at the Portsmouth division.
+She was launched from No. 13 Dock on 31 January 1895, by Princess Louise, Duchess of Argyll.
+After fitting-out work she commenced her builders trials in September 1895 in the waters south of the Isle of Wright.
+These were disrupted when on 9 September while passing through Spithead she ran aground on a sandbank and on a rising tide was refloated two hours later with no damage.
+She competed her trials on 18 September.
+She was commissioned into the Royal Navy at 9 am on 12 December 1895, with most of her crew having been sourced from HMS Royal Sovereign which at the time was in dry dock having with bilge keels fitted.
+She put to sea on 17 January 1896 to undertake further trials in the Channel on the way to Portland Harbour.
+She was assigned to the Channel Squadron's Portsmouth division.
+She then travelled north to the Clyde before spending the summer at Berehaven on the south coast of Ireland.

 She was present at the Fleet Review at Spithead for the Diamond Jubilee of Queen Victoria on 26 June 1897, and was later flagship to Vice-Admiral Sir Harry Rawson, Commander-in-Chief of the Channel Fleet.
 Captain George Egerton was appointed in command on 28 June 1899, and paid off in April 1901, when Captain Edward Eden Bradford was appointed in command as she became the flagship of Rear-Admiral Arthur Wilson, who had been appointed Commander-in-Chief of the Channel Squadron.
 She took part in the Coronation Review held at Spithead for King Edward VII on 16 August 1902, and in September that year was head of a squadron visiting Nauplia and Souda Bay at Crete in the Mediterranean Sea.
 She underwent a refit at Portsmouth from February to July 1904, and then became a unit of the Atlantic Fleet when a reorganisation resulted in the Channel Fleet becoming the Atlantic Fleet in January 1905.
 On 1 October 1906, she paid off into reserve at Portsmouth.

 Majestic recommissioned at Portsmouth on 26 February 1907 to become flagship of the Nore Division in the new Home Fleet, stationed at the Nore.
 She began a refit later that year in which she received radio and new fire control systems.
 When the flag was transferred to another ship in January 1908, she became a private ship in the Nore Division.
 In June 1908, Majestic transferred to the Devonport Division of the Home Fleet, stationed at Devonport.
 Her refit was completed in 1909, and in March 1909 she transferred to the 3rd Division at Devonport, then in August 1910 to the 4th Division at Devonport, where she underwent another refit in 1911.
 In May 1912, Majestic became part of the 7th Battle Squadron in the 3rd Fleet at Devonport.
 On 14 July 1912 she collided with her sister ship during manoeuvres, suffering no serious damage.